labthings/python-labthings/docs/basic_usage/index.rst

 Basic usage
 ===========

-The easiest way to get started with Python-LabThings is via the :mod:`labthings.quick` module, and the :class:`labthings.LabThing` builder methods.
+The easiest way to get started with Python-LabThings is via the :meth:`labthings.create_app` module, and the :class:`labthings.LabThing` builder methods.

 We will assume that for basic usage you already have some basic instrument control code.
 In our example, this is in the form of a ``PretendSpectrometer`` class, which will generate some data like your instrument control code might.
 Our ``PretendSpectrometer`` class has a ``data`` property which quickly returns a spectrum, an ``x_range`` property which determines the range of data we'll return, a ``magic_denoise`` property for cleaning up our signal, and a slow ``average_data(n)`` method to average ``n`` individual data measurements.